Fantasy Draft Strategy: Tiering Your Player Rankings and Cheat Sheets

 Too often, bad drafts happen because friends let friends draft drunk.
+On that note, let’s go to a short public service announcement:

-With a tiered cheat sheet, you can easily make the snap judgments and see when a first tier RB is still on the board in the third round or catch when the last top QB is about to go off the board in round 4.
-These small details can keep you from missing an important position in your draft or overlooking opportunity at another position.
+With a tiered cheat sheet, you can easily make the snap judgments and see when a first tier running back is still on the board in the third round or catch when the last top quarterback is about to go off the board in the fourth round.

 Best Way to Tier It Up in Your Fantasy League

-Tier your draft cheat sheet based upon how many points that player generated on average last season or how many points they are projected to generate this season.
+- Tier your draft cheat sheet based upon how many points that player generated on average last season or how many points they are projected to generate this season.

-Depending upon your point system, you might have the top scorers (say 30+ points per week) in tier 1 while players that averaged or will average 25+ in tier 2.
+Depending upon your point system, you might have the top scorers — say 30+ points per week — in tier 1 while players that averaged or will average 25+ in tier 2.
 Tier 4 might be made up of players that only generate 10-15 points per week.
-The more tiers, the better.

 Ever tried a tiered draft strategy and failed?
 Do you feel bad putting L.T. and A.P. in their own tier?
 Having a hard time drawing a line after Brady, Manning and Romo in the QB tiers?
+Talk back in the comments and you might get a response or discussion from me or, if you are lucky, a Shakespeare-typing monkey.

-• I love the using parts of the tiering approach.
+I love the using parts of the tiering approach.
 I mainly use tiers to determine position scarcity.
-If I have the option of drafting a backup RB of which there is 1 left in a tier or my 2nd WR of which there are 7 left in a tier, I usually grab the RB because I'm pretty sure there is a WR in that group that will be there when my turn comes up again, even though most would consider the 2nd WR to be more important than a backup.
+If I have the option of drafting a backup RB of which there is 1 left in a tier or my 2nd WR of which there are 7 left in a tier, I usually grab the RB because I’m pretty sure there is a WR in that group that will be there when my turn comes up again, even though most would consider the 2nd WR to be more important than a backup.
 Near the end of drafts, I tend to throw away the tiers and would rather take a high-risk, high ceiling guy in a lower tier than a safe player in a higher tier.

-• Have you ever used your tier system for an auction?
+Have you ever used your tier system for an auction?
 And how would you reccomend someone use this system for an auction?

-• @ffexchange
+@ffexchange

 That's good use of your tiers.
 When you have a good sense (or secret tidbits of info that you collect all off-season), taking your high-risk players near the end of your draft can payoff big.